Questions Parents

 We offer three payment plan options: bi-weekly, every 4 weeks, and Tuition Express (weekly auto-draft).
 Your payment plan is selected at registration and cannot be changed without prior arrangement.
 A $30 late fee applies to payments not received on time.
 Full details are on our Tuition Information page.

-Yes — we offer two discounts, though only one may be applied at a time:
+We offer two discounts, though only one may be applied at a time:

 - Sibling Discount: $10 off per week on the lesser tuition rate for immediate family members enrolled simultaneously.